 For the three months ended June 30, 2024 and 2023, the Company recorded an income tax expense of \$723 and \$226, respectively.
-The effective tax rate was approximately 175% for the three months ended June 30, 2024 and (8.4%) for the three months ended June 30, 2023.
+The effective tax rate was approximately 663% for the three months ended June 30, 2024 and (8.4%) for the three months ended June 30, 2023.
 The effective tax rate for the three months ended June, 2024 is higher than the statutory rate due to losses in certain jurisdictions that did not create a benefit, combined with income in others creating tax expense.
 The effective tax rate for the three months ended June 30 2023 was lower than the statutory tax rate due to losses the Company believes will not generate a future benefit.
 Those losses have a full valuation allowance.
 The effective tax rate for the three months ended June 30, 2024 is not benefit.
-Those losses have a full valuation allowance.